Practical Recovery

-Dad talking to son about marijuanaThere’s no denying America is trending toward leniency of marijuana laws.
+Dad talking to son about marijuanaThere’s no denying the US is trending toward leniency of marijuana laws.
 An important question raised is how this trend might affect teenagers and adolescents.
 While we can’t be sure whether a reform in marijuana laws would increase use among youth, we can be sure that one of our best counter-strategies is to learn how to talk about marijuana with teens and children.
-Below are 5 things about marijuana that every parent should discuss with their children:
+Below are 5 things to include when talking to your kids about marijuana.

 1. Legality